This guide is tailored for the western valleys of Oregon and Washington

-- Coryneum Blight (Shot Hole Fungus) or Cherry Leaf Spot: This leaf blight affects ornamental and flowering cherry, plum and prune trees.
+- Coryneum Blight (Shot Hole Fungus) or Cherry & Plum Leaf Spot: This leaf blight affects ornamental and flowering cherry, plum and prune trees.
 Apply fungicide in the spring at flower petals fall, shuck fall and two weeks later.

 - Deep root fertilization.
 Trees and ornamental shrubs—deep root fertilize to promote lush, healthy-looking and vigorous crown growth.
 Urban soils tend to lacking in many of the nutrients that trees and shrubs need to survive.
 Many are malnourished or are starving to death, which is why they don’t look radiantly healthy are struggling with pest issues.
 Deep root fertilization helps to promote healthy-looking and pest-resistant trees and shrubs.
 The best time of the year to do this is in the spring and fall.

 - Dogwood anthracnose.
 Begin spraying with a fungicide at bud break and continue at 10 to 14 day intervals.